ndb88/ndb88/README.md

 ### Hi there folks 👋
 I am a recent graduate with second class honours from Open University in Computing and IT (Software Programming).
 I am a mature individual with exceptional self-discipline able to undertake complex problem solving tasks effectively as both part of a team and on my own.
 My completed course had a strong focus on object-orientated software development within an Agile working environment and specific workings with JAVA, Python, SQL and PHP.
 Due to the distance learning nature of the course, my skill-set has been honed to work within the difficult atmosphere that remote working possesses.
 I am very interested in the technology sector as a whole but my particular area of interest lies in blockchain technology, IoT, cryptography and the solutions it can be provide.
 In my spare time I enjoy working with small electronic projects using Raspberry Pis, bread-boards and Arduino chips as well as playing guitar, bass and piano.

+I am very interested in the developing world of blockchain technology and the real world solutions it can provide.
+I am particularly interested in the area's of self-sovereign identity and being able to control your own privacy through this.

 My GitHub currently contains some examples of my projects as well as tutorials I have used and various methods I used whilst studying.
 A lot of older projects and University work is currently being transferred from a local repository and other saved areas.

+ 🌱 I’m currently learning - C# and building simple blockchains with Python and JAVA.

+ 🔭 I’m currently working on an implementation of simple blockchain using python forked from another developer.
 <!--
 **ndb88/ndb88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.